nagypet/camundastudy/README.md

 ## Idempotent transactions

 The SAGA pattern can only work reliable, if all transactions are idempotent.
-This means you must be able to call each transaction any number of times, the repeted execution may not change the state of the given service.
+This means you must be able to call each transaction any number of times, the repeated execution may not change the state of the given service.
 Let's imagine the `Charge creditcard` task has succesfully finished its work, and right after it the orchestrator crashes, so it cannot persist the state change.
 The next time the orchestrator restarts, it will repeat the last action, so it will call the `Charge creditcard` action once more.
 Of course we must not charge the buyer's credit card twice.

 How to achieve this behaviour?